 As Canada's public broadcaster, we are accountable to the Canadian public for the way we use our assets.
 Public funds must be spent wisely, and we must safeguard our assets.
-When using the Corporation's assets or accessing Corporation- paid services, whether on or off CBC/Radio-Canada premises, we must use them in a responsible manner with due regard to their protection from theft, loss or damage, and in accordance with applicable policies.
+When using the Corporation's assets and/or accessing Corporation-paid services, whether on or off CBC/Radio-Canada premises, we must use them in a responsible manner with due regard to their protection from theft, loss or damage, and in accordance with applicable policies.
 Any loss or damage should be reported immediately to your manager.
-See FIN-6 Assets and FIN-4 Property and Casualty Insurance.

 Corporation assets/paid services must only be used for CBC/Radio-Canada business.
 For example, unless explicitly authorized, using corporate vehicles to travel to and from your home or using camera equipment for personal reasons is not permitted.
-As for computers and cellphones, although limited personal use will be tolerated, subject to certain conditions such as there being little to no cost incurred by the Corporation, personal use must be lawful, must comply with policies and must not interfere with or detract from your assigned tasks.
+As for computers and cellphones, although limited personal use will be tolerated, subject to certain conditions such as there being little to no cost incurred by the Corporation, personal use must be lawful, in compliance with policies, and must not interfere with or detract from your assigned tasks.

-In order to be able to ensure compliance with these and other corporate policies, CBC/Radio-Canada controls the use of all of its technology assets, including its networks, infrastructure, workstation computers, laptops, mobile devices, technical equipment and software, and owns the information stored within these assets.
+In order to be able to ensure compliance to these and other corporate policies, CBC/Radio Canada controls the use of all of its technology assets, including its networks, infrastructure, workstation computers, laptops, mobile devices, technical equipment and software, and owns the information stored within these assets.

-Smoking and unlawful possession or consumption of alcohol and drugs (licit or illicit), or being drunk or under the influence of drugs, while performing work duties or otherwise, are prohibited in all CBC/Radio-Canada occupied (owned, rented, leased) premises, including vehicles of any nature, at all times.
-An Executive Director, General Manager or Vice- President can, however, occasionally authorize an event where alcohol is consumed, namely for a celebration or a special event.
+Smoking and possession or consumption of alcohol and drugs are prohibited in all CBC/Radio-Canada occupied (owned, rented, leased) premises, including vehicles of any nature, at all times.
+An Executive Director may however occasionally authorize an event where alcohol is consumed, namely for a celebration or a special event.

-See TEC-1 Information Security and Responsible Use of Technology Assets, SEC-1 Health and Safety and the Rule on Duty Entertainment for more details.
+See the Policy on Information Security and the Responsible Use of Technology Assets, the Policy on Occupational Health, Safety and Environment and the Directive on Duty Entertainment for more details.